Justin Christian: Baltimore Orioles

-Second Stint with Yankees
+Christian was signed to a minor league contract by the Baltimore Orioles on January 13, 2009.
+He made 88 appearances for the Triple-A Norfolk Tides, batting .270/.310/.374 with three home runs, 25 RBI, and 26 stolen bases.

+New York Yankees (second stint)

-On May 7, 2010, he was re-signed by the Yankees while playing for the Southern Maryland Blue Crabs in the independent Atlantic League, and was assigned to the Double-A Trenton Thunder, where he broke Kevin Thompson's franchise record for stolen bases and was re-promoted to Triple-A Scranton/Wilkes-Barre on September 6.
+On May 7, 2010, Christian was re-signed by the Yankees while playing for the Southern Maryland Blue Crabs in the independent Atlantic League, and was assigned to the Double-A Trenton Thunder, where he broke Kevin Thompson's franchise record for stolen bases and was re-promoted to Triple-A Scranton/Wilkes-Barre on September 6.

 San Francisco Giants

 On February 5, 2011, Christian signed a minor league contract with the reigning World Series champion San Francisco Giants.
-On September 6, 2011, the Giants purchased his contract and he was called up to the major league squad.
-Christian started 2012 with Triple-A Fresno, and ended up splitting the season with them and the Giants.
+On September 6, the Giants purchased his contract and he was called up to the major league squad.
+Christian started 2012 with the Triple-A Fresno Grizzlies, and ended up splitting the season with them and the Giants.
 With Fresno, he hit .343/.409/.508 with seven home runs, 35 RBI and 12 stolen bases.
-With San Francisco, he hit .125/.197/.143 with 2 RBI and two stolen bases.
+With San Francisco, he hit .125/.197/.143 with two RBI and two stolen bases.
 Christian won a World Series ring as a member of the 2012 Giants.

 St. Louis Cardinals

-On November 26, 2012, Christian signed a minor league deal with the St. Louis Cardinals with an invitation to spring training.
-He was projected to be starting outfielder for the Cardinals Triple-A Memphis Redbirds affiliate.
+On November 26, 2012, Christian signed a minor league contract with the St. Louis Cardinals that included an invitation to spring training.
+He was projected to be starting outfielder for the Cardinals' Triple-A Memphis Redbirds affiliate.

 Tampa Bay Rays

-Christian signed a minor league deal with the Tampa Bay Rays on January 14, 2014.
+Christian signed a minor league contract with the Tampa Bay Rays on January 14, 2014.
+He made 127 appearances for the Triple-A Durham Bulls, batting .271/.344/.434 with 10 home runs, 37 RBI, and 16 stolen bases.

-Quintana Roo Tigres
+Tigres de Quintana Roo

-Christian also played with Tigres baseball team in Cancun, Mexico.
+On February 6, 2015, Christian signed with the Tigres de Quintana Roo of the Mexican League.
+In 27 appearances for the team, he hit .223/.292/.350 with three home runs, six RBI, and seven stolen bases.
+Christian was released by Quintana Roo on May 8.

+Diablos Rojos del México

+On May 12, 2015, Christian signed with the Diablos Rojos del México of the Mexican League.
+He made 18 appearances for the team, slashing .328/.436/.391 with five RBI and one stolen base.
+Christian was released by the Diablos on June 6.